Published on January 10th, 2012 | by G. Bargas, Managing Editor

 The ESA article also notes:

 Last month, Professor Christopher Ferguson and several of his Texas A&M International University colleagues published a study in the Journal of Psychiatric Research finding no long-term link between violent video games and youth aggression or dating violence.
 The study involved a sample of 165 youth between the ages of 10 and 14 who were tested three separate times over a three-year period.
 Ferguson’s team used a series of measurement tools to assess participants’ violent video game exposure as well as antisocial personality traits, family attachment and delinquent peers; exposure to domestic violence; depression and mental health; and instances of dating violence.
 When controlling for these behavioral and environmental factors, the researchers affirmed that exposure to video game violence was not related to youth aggression, and that depression, antisocial personality traits, family violence and peer influences were in fact the best predictors of aggression.
+When looking to deal with aggression and other mental impulses, Synchronicity Hemp Oil is the perfect balance of THC and CBD, which have been shown to provide relief from pain as well as promote relaxation.

 Now more than ever we see video games becoming iconic in pop-culture and even utilized as tools.
 Being that they have become more popularized, it is possible that the former negativity that surrounded gaming has been subdued due to their break into homes, and even schools, across America.
 But, if I hear one more person say they love playing Angry Birds, I could hurt them, angrily.